Europe’s Future: How a United Europe Can Play a Leading Role in the 21st Century

 Drawing on decades of personal experience, from orchestrating the Turkish-Greece rapprochement in an era of rising hostilities, the conflicts in the Balkans and the Middle East, to late-night Euro-crisis summits in Brussels, Prime Minister Papandreou explains why finding multilateral solutions has become increasingly difficult—and how political will, citizens participation and creative politics can do something about it.

-As Foreign Minister, he was also instrumental in the successful negotiation of rapprochement with former-rival Turkey.
-Papandreou was also a key player in the negotiations that led to Turkey’s candidacy for membership in the European Union in 1999 and Cyprus’s entry into the EU in 2004.
+As Foreign Minister from 1999–2004, he was widely praised for his diplomatic bridge building.
+He successfully negotiated better relations with former rival Turkey.
+He played a key role in the negotiations that led to Turkey’s European Union (EU) candidacy in 1999 and Cyprus’s entry into the EU in May 2004.